Lo-fi music: 2000s: Hypnagogic pop and chillwave

-2010s: Lo-fi hip hop
+2010s: Lofi hip-hop

-In the late 2010s, a form of downtempo music tagged as "lo-fi hip hop" or "chillhop" became popular among YouTube music streamers.
+In the late 2010s, a form of downtempo music tagged as "lofi hip-hop" or "chillhop" became popular among YouTube music streamers.
 It combines hip-hop beats with elements of chill-out.
 Several of these YouTube channels attracted millions of followers.

 The genre tends to be deliberately unpolished and features audio imperfections, distorted sound quality, and less professional audio equipment.
-Lo-fi hip hop originated within the underground beatmaking hip hop scene of the 2000s, particularly after the advent of Roland SP-303 and Roland SP-404 samplers, each of which featured the "lo-fi" effect as a separate button.
+Lofi hip-hop originated within the underground beatmaking hip-hop scene of the 2000s, particularly after the advent of Roland SP-303 and Roland SP-404 samplers, each of which featured the "lo-fi" effect as a separate button.

-The Japanese artist Nujabes, often called the "godfather of lofi hip hop", is credited with driving lo-fi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
-The 2004 MF Doom and Madlib album Madvillainy is regarded as a "shared touchstone" for lo-fi hip hop.
+The Japanese artist Nujabes, often called the "godfather of lofi hip-hop", is credited with driving lo-fi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
+The 2004 MF Doom and Madlib album Madvillainy is regarded as a "shared touchstone" for lofi hip-hop.
 Another artist also often associated with the development of lo-fi hip-hop is Detroit rapper-producer J Dilla.